California wildfire prompts evacuation order for 20,000 people

 Breaking News Emails

-LAKE ELSINORE, Calif. — Aircraft turned hillsides red with retardant as homeowners wet their houses with garden hoses in a battle to contain an arson wildfire, which prompted evacuation orders for more than 20,000 people south of Los Angeles.
+Aircraft turned hillsides red with retardant as homeowners wet their houses with garden hoses in a battle to contain an 18,000-acre wildfire, which prompted evacuation orders for more than 20,000 people south of Los Angeles.

 Firefighters planned to work through the night to gain ground against the blaze before the expected Friday afternoon return of blustery winds that might drive the flames to new ferocity.

-A resident of Holy Jim Canyon in the forest was scheduled for a court hearing Friday on charges that he deliberately set the fire.

-Forrest Clark, 51, is charged with arson and other crimes and could face life in prison if convicted.
-It wasn’t immediately known if he had a lawyer.
+An area resident, 51-year-old Forrest Clark, was in court Friday to face allegations that he deliberately set the fire on Monday.
+He is charged with arson and other crimes and could face life in prison if convicted.

+During the appearance a judge read a list of allegations and Clark responded, "That's a lie" before his defense attorney requested that the arraignment be continued to Aug.
+17, which was granted.
+Clark was being held in lieu of $1 million bail.

+Clark was originally scheduled to appear Thursday but the hearing was postponed because he refused to come out of his cell, NBC Los Angeles reported.

 Orange County Supervisor Todd Spitzer told reporters that the blaze should be renamed the "Holy Hell" fire.